Free Trial

 Ipsen logo with Medical background

-Ipsen S.A.
-(OTCMKTS:IPSEY - Get Free Report) was the target of a significant drop in short interest in the month of May.
+IPSEN (OTCMKTS:IPSEY - Get Free Report) was the recipient of a large drop in short interest in the month of May.
 As of May 31st, there was short interest totalling 600 shares, a drop of 45.5% from the May 15th total of 1,100 shares.
-Approximately 0.0% of the shares of the stock are short sold.
-Based on an average daily volume of 1,300 shares, the days-to-cover ratio is presently 0.5 days.
+Based on an average daily volume of 1,300 shares, the days-to-cover ratio is currently 0.5 days.
+Approximately 0.0% of the company's stock are short sold.

 Analyst Upgrades and Downgrades

-Separately, Deutsche Bank Aktiengesellschaft reissued a "buy" rating on shares of Ipsen in a research report on Wednesday, April 2nd.
+Separately, Deutsche Bank Aktiengesellschaft restated a "buy" rating on shares of IPSEN in a research note on Wednesday, April 2nd.

 (Get Free Report)